NTNU-IMT/stormbird/book/src/lifting_line/wake.md

 All values have default values which should make sense in most situations.
 The most common variable to adjust will be `nr_panels_per_line_element`, the `write_wake_data_to_file`, and the `wake_files_folder_path`.
 The first determines the number of panels in the streamwise direction.
 The two second variables are used if you want to export the wake panels to a files for visualizations.
 If `write_wake_data_to_file` is set to true, the wake panels will be exported as `.vtk` files to the folder defined by the `wake_files_folder_path` string.

-For the rest of the variables, see the explanation in the code documentation [LINK TO COME]
+For the rest of the variables, see the explanation in the [code documentation](https://docs.rs/stormbird/0.7.0/stormbird/)